flexera-public/rightlink_scripts/README.md

 the scripts as well as the inputs of each on (or attributes in Chef terminology).

-Within the RightScale dashboard these scripts can be composed just like Chef recipes and they will be executed by RightLink 10 (aka RightLinkLite) just like RightScripts.
+Within the RightScale dashboard these scripts can be composed just like Chef recipes and they will be executed by RightLink 10 just like RightScripts.
 The inputs are passed via environment variables, therefore their names should be kept flat and, by convention, in all caps.
 The input values must be simple strings.

 In terms of naming, in order to associate a file with a recipe name RightLink searches for the first file that matches `recipename.*` and that is executable, thus you are free to add `.sh`,